netglue/ZF2-Money-Module/README.md

 # ZF2 Money Module

+## No longer actively maintained - use at your own risk…

+Whilst it's doubtful that you're using this lib, you shouldn't.
+It currently has a non-trivial issue that requires the lib to pin `zend-form` to `2.12.0`.
+It's outdated and you should probably just import [moneyphp/money](https://github.com/moneyphp/money) and do your own wiring.

+---

 A Zend Framework 2 module intended to make it easier to work with money.

 [![Code Climate](https://codeclimate.com/github/netglue/ZF2-Money-Module/badges/gpa.svg)](https://codeclimate.com/github/netglue/ZF2-Money-Module) [![Test Coverage](https://codeclimate.com/github/netglue/ZF2-Money-Module/badges/coverage.svg)](https://codeclimate.com/github/netglue/ZF2-Money-Module)

 Essentially, this module imports [Sebastian Bergmann's Money Library](https://github.com/sebastianbergmann/money) but probably controversially doesn't use it as a dependency with composer etc. The reason for this in the first instance was to get access to private static member vars in `Currency` but things have changed since first making this for ZF2 a long time ago.
 It's a useful module but really, it should be using [moneyphp/money](https://github.com/moneyphp/money) for its value objects.
 I have legacy code that uses the money VO's in the NetglueMoney namespace, so it's staying as-is for now but in future I'll probably migrate to moneyphp.

 It's important to note that the Money value object stores the amount as an integer, the given currencies' smallest unit.

 ## Install